Sprinkler systems

 Live in a high-rise building?

-If you have any mobility issues, medical conditions or disabilities that may prevent you evacuating your home without assistance, it’s important that you tell us, so we can put the right support in place for you.
+If you have any mobility, medical or personal conditions, or disabilities that may prevent you evacuating your home without assistance, it’s important to tell us so we can put the right support in place for you.

 High-rise and communal living safety